Semantic search for 100M+ galaxy images using AI-generated captions

-Re-ranking could be extended through agentic approaches that provide models with image manipulation capabilities and domain-specific computational tools, such as astrophysical modeling packages (e.g. lens modeling with the \texttt{lenstronomy} package~\citep{lenstronomy}).
+Re-ranking could be extended through agentic approaches that provide models with image manipulation capabilities and domain-specific computational tools, such as astrophysical modeling packages (e.g., lens modeling with the \texttt{lenstronomy} package; \citealt{lenstronomy}).
 Recent work demonstrates that tool-augmented multimodal reasoning substantially improves visual understanding tasks~\citep{shao2024visual, hu2024visual, yang2023mmreactpromptingchatgptmultimodal}.
-If a discovery is made, these analysis pipelines produced by the agent can be examined and verified by a human expert.
-Such methods could provide an effective way to scale test-time compute, beyond the N-sample averaging explored in this work.
+If a discovery is made, the analysis pipeline produced by the agent can be examined and verified by a human expert.
+Such methods could provide an effective way to scale compute beyond the N-sample averaging explored in this work.

 The minimal training required for AION-Search demonstrates the quality of the AION representations.
-With LSST expected to image 20 billion galaxies by 2035~\citep{lsst}, full manual inspection becomes infeasible, making automated semantic search necessary.
-The AION architecture addresses this need through its unified latent space that handles multiple modalities (4-band Legacy Survey and 5-band HSC images as demonstrated here, plus spectroscopic measurements of stars and galaxies), allowing the same model to process new telescope data.
+Space-based surveys such as Euclid and Roman will provide high-resolution imaging for hundreds of millions to billions of galaxies with detailed resolved morphology, making semantic search increasingly valuable~\citep{euclidredbook,roman}.
+The AION architecture addresses this need through its unified latent space that handles multiple modalities (four-band Legacy Survey and five-band HSC images as demonstrated here, plus spectroscopic measurements of stars and galaxies), allowing the model to be adapted to new telescope data.
 Future implementations of AION-Search could incorporate time-series photometry or spectroscopic observations of stars and other astronomical sources, providing a single general-purpose semantic search engine for astronomy.

-Several limitations constrain our approach.
-VLMs fail to detect subtle features, and our model inherits biases from GPT-4.1-mini.
-Our VLM benchmark captures limited visual information through its fixed question structure, providing insufficient assessment of description completeness.
-To get past this, one could evaluate VLM responses against expert-curated free-form descriptions containing all observable physical properties of an image.
-Furthermore, the astronomy performance of these VLMs likely benefits from pretraining on online image-text discourse and annotations (e.g., Galaxy Zoo), and VLM descriptions may be weaker in scientific domains without comparable corpora.

-This approach could generalize to other scientific domains with large unlabeled image archives such as Earth observation, microscopy, and materials science, particularly where rare phenomena are valuable but costly to identify manually.
-As VLM capabilities generally improve over time, the gap between AI and human annotation quality will likely narrow.